 Mesh Wi-Fi networks are the new thing, and that's great because mesh networks can put fast Wi-Fi where you need it without getting complicated.
-There are some great products available that are easy to set up and keep running, including Nest Wifi, an Eero system, Netgear's Orbi, and Amplifi's Instant system.
+There are some great products available that are easy to set up and keep running, including Nest Wifi and an Eero system.
 Setting up your own mesh Wi-Fi network is simple, thanks to consumer gear that does the hard work for you.

 However, "regular" Wi-Fi routers and access points are getting better, too.
-Faster speeds and longer range are more than buzzwords when it comes to buying the latest Wi-Fi router, and you'll often find advanced tools that a simple mesh system can't offer.
+Many people will get plenty of coverage by upgrading to one of the best wireless routers rather than moving to a mesh.
+Faster speeds and more extended range are more than buzzwords when it comes to buying the latest Wi-Fi router, and you'll often find advanced tools that a simple mesh system can't offer.

 That leads to the obvious question — should anyone switch to a mesh-based Wi-Fi network in their house?
 Like most things, the answer isn't a simple yes or no. There are a couple of things you should consider before you dust off your credit card.